Written by Julie Zelenski, with modifications by Nick Troccoli

 The way the coursework (assignments and labs) grade is calculated is by summing assignments and lab participation, and dividing by the total number of points possible.
-While not guaranteed to match the current quarter, the median performance on coursework in past quarters has been low 90s % (A-) from functionality scores averaging about 90% of possible, a few on-time bonus points, mostly [ok] code review, and 100% lab participation.
 While a half-credit outcome (or even a total zero) on one assignment can affect your grade, it is not necessarily a catastrophic situation.
-You can earn credit as well with the on-time bonus points.

 In terms of course website information, Gradebook is the best way to get an overview of how you’re doing in the course so far.
 You can combine this with the following to get a better picture:

 - the overall course grade breakdown in the general information handout